lista-dao/lista-dao-contracts/README.md

 edit .env with your variables

 ## Contributing
-Helio is an open source project and we welcome contributions from the community.
+Helio is an open source project, and we welcome contributions from the community.
 If you would like to contribute to Helio, please see the Helio contribution guidelines.

 ## License
-Helio is licensed under the MIT license.
+Helio is licensed under the ISC license.